Martchus/tageditor/README.md

-# tageditor
+# Tag Editor
-A tageditor with Qt GUI and command line interface.
+A tage ditor with Qt GUI and command line interface.
 Supports MP4 (iTunes), ID3, Vorbis and Matroska.

 ## Supported formats
 The tag editor can read and write the following tag formats:
 - iTunes-style MP4 tags (MP4-DASH is supported)
 - ID3v1 and ID3v2 tags
-- Vorbis comments
+- Vorbis comments (cover art via "METADATA_BLOCK_PICTURE" is supported)
 - Matroska/WebM tags and attachments

 The tag editor can also display technical information such as the ID, format, language, bitrate,